trizen/raku-rosettacode/programming_tasks/J/Jump_anywhere.md

-Exceptions are fairly typical in Perl6:
+Exceptions are fairly typical in Raku:

 ```perl
     die "This is a generic, untyped exception";